BenjaminNechicattu/Image-Editing-Using-Voice-Commands/README.md

 # Image-Manipulation-over-voice-commands
-voice commands are used for basic image editibng
+voice commands are used for basic image editing.
+We call it Elements.
+Elements is capable of Edit images all over voice commands.

 # Installing Packages
 -  # Tkinter